aicodereviewer/AI-Code-Reviewer/README.md

-# Personal Project - Ivan Sveshnikov
+# Personal Project - Ivan S

 I am an IB student currently in MYP5, and this is my Personal Project.